 Places to Eat

 Palm Springs has a ton of amazing restaurants for all kinds of foodies.
 I think you can find just about anything you were looking for.
-However, with kids in tow you will want to try out some of our fives including these ones below.
+However, with kids in tow, you will want to try out some of our kid-friendly faves including these ones below.

 We are sandwich people and with all the outdoor experiences in Palm Springs stopping by the Sandwich Spot to grab some sammies to go is always a great idea.
 Make sure to get your sandwich served on their yummy Dutch crunch bread.